secureIT-project/CVEfixes/README.md

-_CVEfixes_ is a comprehensive vulnerability dataset that is automatically collected and curated from Common Vulnerabilities and Exposures (CVE) records in the public [U.S. National Vulnerability Database (NVD)] (https://nvd.nist.gov/).
+_CVEfixes_ is a comprehensive vulnerability dataset that is automatically collected and curated from Common Vulnerabilities and Exposures (CVE) records in the public [U.S. National Vulnerability Database (NVD)](https://nvd.nist.gov/).
 The goal is to support data-driven security research based on source code and source code metrics related to fixes for CVEs in the NVD by providing detailed information at different interlinked levels of abstraction, such as the commit-, file-, and